acolijn/geant4-geometry-editor/docs/user-interface.md

 The Geometry tab is divided into two main sections:

+### Geometry Tree

+The Geometry Tree panel shows the hierarchy of all geometry objects:

+- World volume at the top
+- Child volumes nested underneath their parents
+- Click on any volume to select it
+- Toggle visibility using the eye icon
+- **Hierarchical Display**: Volumes are organized in a tree structure with proper indentation
+- **Collapsible Nodes**: Click the arrow icons to expand or collapse branches
+- **Visual Icons**: Each geometry type has a distinctive icon:
+  - Box: ▢ (square)
+  - Sphere: ◯ (circle)
+  - Cylinder: ⌭ (cylinder symbol)
+  - Ellipsoid: ⬭ (oval)
+  - Torus: ◎ (circle with dot)
+  - Polycone: ⏣ (stacked shape)
+  - Trapezoid: ⏢ (trapezoid)
+  - Assembly: 📁 (folder)
+- **Active Volume Indication**: Volumes with hit collections are highlighted in green
+- **Alphabetical Sorting**: Volumes are sorted alphabetically within each level

 ### 3D Viewer (Left Side)

 The 3D viewer provides an interactive visualization of your geometry: